 Global Accelerator is a global service that supports endpoints in multiple AWS Regions but you must specify the US West (Oregon) Region to create or update accelerators.

-Static IP address
+Static IP addresses

 The static IP addresses remain assigned to your accelerator for as long as it exists, even if you disable the accelerator and it no longer accepts or routes traffic.
 However, when you delete an accelerator, you lose the static IP addresses that are assigned to it, so you can no longer route traffic by using them.
-You can use IAM policies with Global Accelerator to limit the users who have permissions to delete an accelerator.
-For more information, see Authentication and Access Control in the AWS Global Accelerator Developer Guide .
+You can use IAM policies like tag-based permissions with Global Accelerator to delete an accelerator.
+For more information, see Tag-based policies .

 Global Accelerator assigns each accelerator a default Domain Name System (DNS) name, similar to